 #1 tip for finding the cheapest flights from Dallas to anywhere

 Hoping to find cheap flights from Dallas this weekend?
-You might be surprised by the incredible destinations you can travel to, even if you’re on a tight budget.
+You might be surprised by the incredible destinations you can travel to.
 The secret is knowing where to find the best deals.
 Before we get into the cheapest places to fly from Dallas, I’d like to share a quick tip on how to save money on plane tickets.

-For the past two years, I’ve been using Going to find affordable last-minute airfare.
+For the past 3 years, I’ve been using Scott’s Cheap Flights (now called Going) to find affordable last-minute airfare.
 It’s quick and easy to use.
 All you have to do is enter in the name of your departure airport, then choose your destination.
 That’s it!
-Going will then send mistake fares and other extra cheap flight deals directly to your inbox for FREE!
+Scott’s will then send mistake fares and other extra cheap flight deals directly to your inbox for FREE!

-In 2022, Going’s email alerts helped me save thousands of dollars on flights.
+In 2022, Scott’s email alerts helped me save THOUSANDS of dollars on flights.
 With Going, I save on average between $300 and $500 roundtrip on selected flight routes.
 What’s more, premium members have access to even more features and even better discounts.
 All it costs is a small price of just $49.
 That’s what I call a bargain!